Chris-de-sypher/java-loop/README.md

-# java-loop
+# java-function
-while, do-while, swtich
+function on java